 DeShields was safe at first, but he was not the only one.
 As Plouffe threw the ball to first, Gomez had rounded the bag and was sprinting home.
 He beat the return throw from first baseman Yonder Alonso, but did not slide, and grabbed his hamstring on the way back to the bench.

 “I was going to go into a slide when I realized the bat was in front of the plate, and the catcher was not in the right position, so I kinda tried to speed up more, and that’s how my leg grabbed.
 I (was going) full speed, but when I saw that I didn’t have time to slide, because I would probably get hurt, I tried to accelerate again.”
 (Gomez will have an MRI and be reevaluated tomorrow.)

 The game was tied, but only for a sec.
-The Andrus double scored DeShields, the Mazara single scored Andrus, and it was 5-4.
+The Andrus double scored DeShields, the Mazara single scored Andrus, and it was 6-4.
 Sam Dyson worked a two-hit-but-ultimately-scoreless eighth inning, contending with a crowd that decided a one-run game with the home pitcher on the mound was the best time for the wave (it’s the worst time for the wave, by the way).
-Pete Kozma added an insurance run with a check-swing bloop single to make it 6-4.
 Matt Bush came on in the ninth and with one out, allowed a single before retiring Jed Lowrie on a buy-one-get-one-free 4-6-3 double play.
 The game was over, and the Rangers had a 6-game winning streak.